b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 _Action Note review by Windows Central in December 2015_

 But users loved it.
 Not just Action Note.
 The positive feedback from users and their constructive support was overwhelming.
 They asked for **internationalization**, but I did not want to spend money on a translator.
-So users started to volunteer to help me with _i18n_.
+So, users started to volunteer to help me with _i18n_.
 And ended up with apps that have been available in 19 languages:

 - Arabic